 What is Tony Dow's Net Worth?

-Tony Dow is an actor, director, and sculptor, best known for playing eldest son Wally Cleaver on the television sitcom "Leave it to Beaver" from 1957 to 1963.
+Tony Dow was an American actor, director, and sculptor who had a net worth of $4 million at the time of his death.
+Tony Dow was best known for playing eldest son Wally Cleaver on the television sitcom "Leave it to Beaver" from 1957 to 1963.
 Following this, he starred on the teen soap opera "Never Too Young," and made guest appearances on a number of other shows including "Mr. Novak" and "Square Pegs."
 Later on in his career, Dow stepped behind the camera to direct episodes of such shows as "Babylon 5" and "Coach."